Frinkiac-7/robcoin/README.md

 # Robcoin - An banking API

 Robcoin is an API for an account management app designed for an eponymously named pseudo-cryptocurrency.
+The front-end client repo can be found here https://github.com/Frinkiac-7/robcoin-client

 ## Features